 Any student with a disability wishing to request an accommodation should begin the process as early as possible by contacting the disability services coordinator to arrange a meeting.
+The student should also download and complete the form for requesting accommodations available in the Student Services section of my.erikson.
 New students should initiate the process before the beginning of classes or early in the semester.
 Remember that it may take several weeks to process a request for accommodation.
 Students seeking accommodation for the comprehensive examination should apply no later than the registration deadline for the exam.